lucaswinningham/recipes/entrees/spaghetti.md

 #### Method

+1. Preheat oven on broil and move rack to middle position.
+Lightly brush a baking sheet with olive oil.
-1. In a mixing bowl, fold all ingredients together until homogeneous.
+2. In a mixing bowl, fold all ingredients together until homogeneous.
+Roll into uniform balls and spread evenly on baking sheet.
+3. Broil for 10-15 minutes until browned.
+Flip and broil the other side for an additional 2-5 minutes.

-# Italian Sub
+# Spaghetti

 #### Ingredients